nichi1114/local-guide/docs/backend/quick-start.md

 #GOOGLE_USERINFO_URL=https://www.googleapis.com/oauth2/v3/userinfo
 ```

+`BACKEND_URL` should point to the public base URL (what the frontend uses), while `BACKEND_BIND_ADDR` controls which host/port the Axum server listens on.
+Leave `BACKEND_BIND_ADDR` unset to keep the default `0.0.0.0:8080`.
 Environment variables exported directly in your shell still override `.env`, which can be handy for short-lived overrides or CI.

 ### 3. Start the backend